The importance of focus in achieving financial goals can’t be underestimated if you want massive success.

 You can’t give 3% and expect the law of tithing to work.

 Principle 2 – Tithing goes to the Church

-This could be a blog post on it’s own to get into the intricacies of this, but my knowledge and experience is that tithing as a wealth strategy only works if you’re giving to a biblical church (I struggled for words here because that terminology can be dissected as well).
+But my knowledge and experience is that tithing as a wealth strategy only works if you’re giving it to a bible based church (I struggled for words here because that terminology can be dissected as well).

-Suffice to say, stay safe and give it to the Church or your experiment is doomed to failure.
+Suffice to say, stay safe and give it to a church or your experiment is doomed to failure.

 Principle 3 – God Encourages us to Test Him on Tithing

 This is the only place in the Bible where God encourages us to test Him.